asgardphp/asgard/Entityform/README.md

 <a name="solver"></a>
 ##EntityFieldSolver

 In order to tell the entityform how to create fields from entity properties, you can use the Asgard\Entityform\EntityFieldsSolver class.
-By default it already handles Text, text, Double, Integer, Email, Boolean, Date, Datetime, File entity properties (all in Asgard\Entity\Properties\\).
-If the EntityFieldsSolver does not know what type of field to create for a specific property, it will return a \Asgard\Form\Fields\TextField field by default.
+By default it already handles Text, text, Double, Integer, Email, Boolean, Date, Datetime, File entity properties (all in Asgard\Entity\Property\\).
+If the EntityFieldsSolver does not know what type of field to create for a specific property, it will return a \Asgard\Form\Field\TextField field by default.

 To extend the entityFieldsSolver add a callback which will return a form field object:

 	$cb = function(\Asgard\Entity\Property $property) {
-		if(get_class($property) == 'Asgard\Entity\Properties\DateProperty')
+		if(get_class($property) == 'Asgard\Entity\Property\DateProperty')
 			return new MyOwnDateField;
 	};
 	$fieldsSolver->add($cb);